mcgue/RockPaperScissors/README.md

 # Rock, Paper, Scissors Game
-Created to work on programming skills
+Created to work on programming skills.<b>
 Not finished.